opanel-mc/opanel/README.md

 - Plugins manager.
 (In plan)
 - Server terminal that can directly send messages or execute commands from the web panel.
 - Server logs manager and viewer.

+## Usage

+Just simply download the corresponding jar file from [releases](https://github.com/nocpiun/opanel/releases), and drag it into your plugins / mods folder.
+After starting your server, you can access the web panel by `localhost:3000`.

+### Configuration

+You can configure OPanel through the config file generated inside your server folder.

+- `accessKey`: The access key that you use to access the web panel. _(Default: "123456")_
+- `webServerPort`: The port of the web panel. _(Default: 3000)_

 ## Contributing